 However some people will reach this stage of being able to perform isometric exercises fine but still have pain.
 Equally some people will find themselves unable to do this exercise without their symptoms flairing (we call this an irritable tendon).
-If this is you then discuss a referral to the MSK service with your GP.
+If this is you then speak to your GP about an MSK referral.
 The information here represents the first of four phases of tendon rehab that you may need to do.
 We also have other strategies we can employ if your tendon is really irritable that may allow you to then rehab.

-For people with persisting tendon pain it is worth noting that it can take 6 months+ to resolve this, but we can equip you with the tools to take control of the problem and see a good outcome
+For people with persisting tendon pain it is worth noting that it can take 6 months+ to resolve this, but we can equip you with the tools to take control of the problem and see a good outcome.